 Creates payment events for payments that have been successfully charged, but not recorded.
-See "Resolving Payments" for more information.
+See "Resolving Payments for Custom Pay Types" for more information.

 Displays information about successful or failed processing as the utility runs.

 Runs a test to find out how many accounts meet the criteria without performing the recovery.
 The test has no effect on the accounts.